Closer to You (Exo-SC song): Live performance

-EXO-SC performed "Closer to You" for the first time on Exo's 5th concert EXO Planet #5 - EXplOration on July 19, and will continue to do so for all the concerts in the tour.
+EXO-SC performed "Closer to You" for the first time on Exo's 5th concert Exo Planet 5 - Exploration on July 19, and continued to do so for all the concerts in the tour.

 On July 22, EXO-SC performed "Closer to You" at their two showcases for the press and for the fans.

+Credits and personnel

+Credits adapted from the EP's liner notes.